1. Detergent choice

 This option is particularly useful for:

-- Night nappies (in addition to a separate night nappy hand rinse, see Washing Night Nappies)
+- Night nappies (either in addition to a separate night nappy hand rinse, or can be put straight into a pre wash cycle in the morning, see Washing Night Nappies for more info)

 - Nappies used for older children who have concentrated urine